 Kinder Scholars D.C.
 Summer Program

-A Summer Immersion in Constitutional Democracy
+A Summer Immersed in D.C.

 The Kinder Scholars D.C.
 Summer Program provides rising juniors and seniors at the University of Missouri with an opportunity to immerse themselves in a course of study on the American constitutional and democratic traditions that uniquely weds theory, history, and practice.
 Specifically, by combining coursework on the United States’ constitutional history from the colonial period through the modern day with a related, academically-based internship, Kinder Scholars participants will be able to apply classroom knowledge to practical experience in a way that deepens their understanding of both the philosophy and function of democracy in America.